-In my previous article about 2018 and the law of attraction, I mentioned how kicking my minimalist way of life up several notches led to increased savings and even less clutter.
+In my previous article about 2018 and the law of attraction, I mentioned how kicking my minimalist lifestyle up several notches led to increased savings and even less clutter.

 I’ve been a minimalist in one form or the other since my childhood but I only started practicing conscious minimalism a few years ago.

 This article will discuss the minimalist lifestyle, the benefits of minimalism, and the best way to start a minimalist lifestyle in 2019.